All the ways tech can help you relax

 The app includes more than 30 natural sounds and scenes to help you chill out or nod off, and new ones are added daily.
 While some content (like the spoken meditations) requires a $60-per-year subscription, there’s enough stuff here to fully enjoy the app for free.

 Noisli for Android and iOS will set you back $2 but is worth the investment.
 It lets you mix and match sounds like rain in the forest or a train along a track, then build them up in layers to create your perfect, never-ending chill-out mix.
-Experimenting with different sounds is a lot of fun, and the fade out function lets you have the audio stop when you’re sleeping.
+Experimenting with different sounds is a lot of fun, and the fade-out function lets you have the audio stop when you’re sleeping.

 Pzizz for Android and iOS offers a combination of soothing sounds—such as melodic music or nature sounds—and voice cues to help you get to sleep faster.
 Do not use this app up while operating heavy machinery, because you could be out like a light within 10 minutes, based on our experience.
-The sounds you hear are generated with algorithms based on scientific research, so they change automatically to help lull you into the Land of Nod.
+The sounds you hear are generated with algorithms based on scientific research, so they change automatically to help lure you into the Land of Nod.

 You get a limited number of sounds and narratives to listen to with the free version of the app, but that’s more than enough to decide if Pzizz is actually going to work for you.
 Pay $10 a month for the premium version, and you’ll unlock a lot more content.